KelvynCarbone/facebook-api-conversion/README.md

 # facebook-api-conversion
 Service Class to make integration with Facebook API Conversion

-I create this service working with GuzzleHttp & Laravel Framework.
+I created this service working with GuzzleHttp & Laravel Framework.
 I recommend to you use this service with Job (Queue) in your application.

 ## If you use Laravel Framework you follow this steps:
 - Create a directory Services in app (app/Services).